7echkilla/mars-rover-maze/README.md

 # Autonomous M.A.R.S Rover Navigation
 This project focuses on developing an autonomous navigation system for the [**4tronix M.A.R.S.
-Rover Robot**](https://4tronix.co.uk/blog/?p=2112).
+Rover Robot**](https://4tronix.co.uk/blog/?p=2112) for **Raspberry Pi Zero**.
 The rover will autonomously navigate through a maze, with the possibility for manual control using a keypad, although the use of manual control is forowned upon and penalised.

 ## 🚀 Objective
 The goal is to create an autonomous maze-solving system for the M.A.R.S.
 Rover, using sensors and algorithms to detect the environment and navigate through the maze without human intervention.
 Manual control is only allowed as a fallback.